• Skip to primary navigation

 Prepare TVP crumbles

-At first, take a mixing bowl along with textured soy protein chunks, add 3 cups of warm water with 1 teaspoon of salt, and soak for 15 minutes (pic 1-4).
+At first, take a mixing bowl along with textured soy protein chunks, add 3 cups of warm water with 1 tsp of salt, and soak for 15 minutes (pic 1-4).
 In the meantime prepare for seasoning.

 soaking tvp crumbles with salt and warm water for 15 minutes